-One of the most important information management best practices is to clearly define the right strategy.
+One of the most important information management best practices is to clearly define the right process.

-The IM strategy is to provide an overview of the content management strategy and outline the process for information management.
-The process for IM will be set up with a framework.
+The IM strategy is to provide an overview of the content management process and outline the process for information management.
+The process will be set up with a framework.
 The framework for the process will consist of a process design, processes, and activities.
 The process design will consist of a set of tasks, processes, and work products.

 2- Establish clear roles and responsibilities

 In order to effectively manage information, organizations need to have clear guidelines for the use of information and training initiatives for employees.
 Individuals must have clear expectations of their roles within an organization and be able to communicate those expectations in a way that is easily understandable by others.

 It is typically accomplished through designating information custodians who have responsibility for creating or acquiring the organization’s knowledge resources, authorizing their use, controlling access, and ensuring their quality.

 3- Understand your current information environment

 This is one of the most important information management best practices.

 Every company is a part of an information ecosystem.
 That means that every company needs to understand its current information environment to be successful and to make sure that their company is on the right side of the law and that their employees’ rights are protected.